Timber Frame Ideas to Transform Unused, Challenging, or Unique Yard Spaces

 - You want to highlight a fire pit, spa, or central feature

-10. Custom Fit, No Compromise: Working With an Existing Landscape
+10. Custom Fit, No Compromise: Working with an Existing Landscape

 Not every outdoor project needs a complete overhaul.
-Sometimes, the best design decision is to work with the landscape—not against it.
+Sometimes, the best design decision is to work with the landscape — not against it.

-That was the case for this Western Timber Frame™ client.
-The family wanted a spacious gathering area, but didn’t want to obstruct their panoramic view of the Eastern Rocky Mountains.
-A standard rectangular pergola—while functional—would have disrupted the natural flow and balance of their existing yard.
+That was the case for this Western Timber Frame client.
+The family wanted a spacious gathering area, but did not want to obstruct their panoramic view of the Eastern Rocky Mountains.
+A standard rectangular pergola -while functional — would have disrupted the natural flow and balance of their existing yard.

 The solution?
 A custom-designed trapezoid timber frame pergola.

-11. Create Emphasis With Form and Flow
+11. Create Emphasis with Form and Flow

 On flat or open ground, even simple structural choices can bring balance, elegance, and visual interest.
 Whether you go for a perfectly symmetrical layout or something more asymmetrical and artistic, timber frame designs give you the tools to create focal points that feel both refined and intentional.

 Before, a simple firepit area lacked cohesion.
-After, with the addition of a curved, white-stained timber pergola, the same space becomes anchored and purposeful—drawing the eye upward while framing the gathering zone.
+After, with the addition of a curved, white-stained timber pergola, the same space becomes anchored and purposeful — drawing the eye upward while framing the gathering zone.

 Go Up: Double the Space, Double the Possibilities

-Adding a second level can dramatically increase the functionality of your outdoor area—without expanding your footprint.
-A two-story pergola or deck transforms your backyard into a destination, offering room for lounging, entertaining, dining, and more—all stacked efficiently within the same square footage.
+Adding a second level can dramatically increase the functionality of your outdoor area — without expanding your footprint.
+A two-story pergola or deck transforms your backyard into a destination, offering room for lounging, entertaining, dining, and more — all stacked efficiently within the same square footage.

 - Upper levels provide shade to patios or seating areas below